 without the lone pair.
 This is shown below:

-Example 2- What shaped is chlorine trifluoride (ClF3)?
+Example 2- What shape is the chlorine trifluoride (ClF3) molecule?

-- Chlorine is the central atom and it is found in group7 of the periodic table; so it has 7 valency electrons.
+Chlorine is the central atom in ClF3 and it is found in Group 7 of the periodic table; so it has 7 valence electrons.

-- Three fluorine atoms are bonded to the central atom chlorine atom with each fluorine atom contributing 1 electron to each covalent bond to the chlorine atom.
+Three fluorine atoms are covalently bonded to the central chlorine atom with each fluorine atom contributing one electron to each covalent bond to the chlorine atom.
 So we have 3 electrons in total.

-- The total number of electrons in the valency shells is therefore 10 electrons; dividing by two gives 5 electron pairs;
+The total number of electrons in the valence shells is therefore 10 electrons; dividing by two gives 5 electron pairs;

-so the shape of the ClF3 molecule will be based on a trigonal bipyramidal shape.
-There will be 2 lone pairs of electrons (4 electrons in total) and 3 bonding pairs of electrons (6 electrons in total); one pair for each of the fluorine chlorine bonds.
+so the shape of the ClF3molecule will be based on a trigonal bipyramidal geometry.
+There will be 2 lone pairs of electrons (4 electrons in total) and 3 bonding pairs of electrons (6 electrons in total); one pair for each of the fluorine–chlorine bonds.

 The shape of this molecule is shown below; without the lone pairs of electrons present the molecule is simply described as T-shaped for obvious reasons!

-However the presence of the two lone pairs of electrons in this molecule will distort the T-shaped molecule.
-The additional space requirements of the lone-pairs will mean that the 1800 angle formed by the F.....Cl.....F atoms will be compressed down to 1750, this is outlined in the image below:
+However the presence of the two lone pairs of electrons in this molecule will distort the T-shapedmolecule.
+The additional space requirements of the lone pairs will mean that the 180° angle formed by the F–Cl–F atoms will be compressed down to 175°, this is outlined in the image below:

-Example 3- What shaped is xenon difluoride (XeF2)?
+Example 3- What shape is the xenon difluoride (XeF2) molecule?

 The noble gases are generally very unreactive; however